danielfett/draft-dpop/main.md

 the possession of a private key corresponding to a certain public key.
-Roughly speaking, a DPoP proof is a signature over some data of the HTTP request to which it is attached, a timestamp, a unique identifier, and a hash of the associated access token when an access token is present with the request.
+Roughly speaking, a DPoP proof is a signature over some data of the HTTP request to which it is attached, a timestamp, a unique identifier, and a hash of the associated access token when an access token is present within the request.

 !---
 ~~~ ascii-art